mohitsun/Learn-shell/README.md

 # Learn-shell

-Shell-Scripting , We have started learning bash scripting
+Shell-Scripting , We have started learning bash shell scripting